Monitoring a Cluster with Galera Manager

 Metric Names & Associations

 The metrics come from the InfuxDB database and have a pattern to the names of metrics.
-Ones containing the word, node (e.g., load_node_1), track the host metrics; in this context, it’s a misnomer.
+Ones containing the word, node (for example, load_node_1), track the host metrics; in this context, it is a misnomer.

 As for metrics with mysql_global_status_ as the prefix, the stem is the name of the MySQL or MariaDB global status variable’s name.
 For example, mysql_global_status_wsrep_replicated is from the MySQL global status variable, wsrep_replicated.